STEM

 4. Let the children lead the project even if they change interests or take it in unexpected directions.

-Different methods of exploration include:
+Methods of exploration

 • Hands-on manipulation of materials